 Ask the students whether there are moments when the homework becomes difficult and whether they feel good then.
 Then explain the progressive muscle relaxation so they can use it when that happens.

-Talk about a homework that the students need to do next and explain how they can do the entire Exercise 2 when the homework becomes difficult.
+Talk about a homework that the students need to do next and explain how they can do the entire Relax & Refocus exercise when the homework becomes difficult.

 Repeat the previous 3 sessions every week.